 Polis's elementary program is truly unique.
 It is a mixed-aged Montessori community, with 1st through 5th graders learning alongside one another in a rich social environment.
 It continues the Montessori practice of highly individualized lessons and extended periods of concentrated work, and embeds within that framework a sequence of classical academic content in the humanities and the sciences.
 The elementary-aged student is hungry for structured, abstract thinking—for the whole edifice of human knowledge.
 Polis's elementary program satisfies that appetite and then some, challenging students to grow their knowledge, their skills, and their character.

 The elementary-aged child is also ready to fully appreciate the global education of Polis.
 The program leverages Manhattan through a series of experiential learning opportunities, including opportunities for the older children to spearhead researching and organizing class excursions into the city.
-And the elementary program continues with Mandarin language exposure, offering a bilingual program, with language and content instruction in both Mandarin and English.
+And the elementary program continues with a Mandarin language exposure, offering a track that includes bilingual programming, with language and content instruction in both Mandarin and English.

-The Polis elementary student graduates with an unmatched exposure to international urban culture, facility with two of the most culturally and practically valuable languages in the world, and an internalized system of classical knowledge.
+The Polis elementary student graduates with an unmatched exposure to international urban culture, an internalized system of classical knowledge, and the chance to acquire facility with two of the most culturally and practically valuable languages in the world.
 She is well on the trajectory towards becoming a modern citizen of the world—independent, versatile, connected, aware, and confident.

 A Montessori Community